 Synthesis of personal artistic voice through the creation of a series of artworks, aided by individual, group, and visiting artist critiques.
 Occasional assignments encouraging interdisciplinary experimentation will complement each student's self-directed path.
 Issues in the contemporary art world are engaged through weekly discussions, readings, and writing exercises.
 In conjunction with their studio practice, students develop a professional portfolio including an art résumé, artist statement, and digital inventory of their studio work.
 Required for all senior studio majors in spring semester of senior year.
-All art studio and art history classes are highly recommended prior to this course.
 Outstanding junior studio majors may be invited to enroll in the class based on a portfolio review, proposal, and permission of the instructor.
+Prior to participation in the course, seniors must have completed all studio and art history classes required for the studio major.